aaronguo1996/aaronguo1996.github.io/content/authors/admin/_index.md

 I am fortunate to be advised by [Prof. Nadia Polikarpova](http://cseweb.ucsd.edu/~npolikarpova), and be a member of [Programming Systems group](http://cseweb.ucsd.edu/groups/progsys/).

-I am interested in using programming language techniques to automate programming tasks.
+I am interested in using Programming Languages techniques to automate programming tasks.
-Currently, I focus on synthesis tools that generate programs with given specifications, work to make the automated search scale to real-world need and try to infer human intentions from limited information.
+Currently, my focus is on program synthesis tools, which generate programs from high-level specifications.
+My goal is to enable the synthesis to scale to real-world tasks and to infer human intentions from limited information.